I’m a big Cure fan.

 So, what is really happening here?
 It turns out, what your brain sees is not always the same as what you see with your eyes.
 What we believe as “seeing” is actually an image conjured up by the brain triggered by the input (from our eyes).
 And what occurs majority of the time is, even when you’re not seeing the complete picture, your brain is completing it for you.

-The brain automatically draws the image of you, your clothes, makeup, or jewelry even though they don’t appear in the mirror.
+The brain automatically draws the image of you, your clothes, makeup, or jewelry even when they don’t appear in the mirror.
 Therefore, your mind is able to determine whether that pair is a good match for you or a no-go.

 There is something else going on here with the floor mirror.

-See, the merchant has no control over what you’ll be wearing that day or how you’re going to have your hair, or what kind of jewelry will be hanging from your body, all of which can impact how the footwear shows.
+See, the merchant has no control over what you’ll be wearing that day or how you’re going to have your hair, or what kind of jewelry will be hanging from your body.
+All of which can impact how the footwear shows.